 Religions of many cultures and eras have all talked about their God.
 Their God is the “best” God, the “only” God, the “right” God to believe in, and they have the right way to reach him.
 This claim has caused on-going violence throughout the world, in every culture, century after century.
 Violence caused or justified by, religious difference.
 The Crusades, the French Wars of Religion, the Muslim conquest, the Reconquista, the Sikh pogroms and the horrors of the Taliban (to name a few) have never changed the minds or the hearts of the people who want and need to have their own ideals and beliefs surrounding GOD.

 Could one consider, even to the slightest, that ‘God concepts’ are not and will never be able to be forced upon another?
 We, as individuals, will always strive and adhere to ideals and concepts that are personally real to us..
-Since our concepts are built upon cultural, environmental factors and our individual psyche, we will always have our point of view, no matter how much others may want to conform us.
+Since our concepts are built upon cultural, environmental factors and our individual cognitions, we will always have our point of view, no matter how much others may want to conform us.
 We find that our concepts help us relate at a human level, in this world of relativity.
 These mind ideas can touch us deeply in a way that each individual might explore God within their own belief structure.

-Yet, are our concepts helping us discover God in our experience, or are they, at most, just a way to relate?
+Yet, are our concepts helping us discover God in our experience, or are they, at most, just a way to relate, probe, or judge?
 Could it be that a concept simply moves us from one point of thought to the next ?
 We may have mistaken the fact that a concept, by itself, can NEVER actualize the experience of our true nature, or depth of experience of God.
 Our experience exists only in the present moment.
 Concepts live in the past or future.
 With this in mind, it may be a waste to argue concepts after all.
 Surely, we have mistaken the means for the ends.

 St. Teresa of Avila (1515-1582), a well admired Saint in the Western World, wrote a beautiful poem called “Concepts, A Jar We Break”.
 Below is what she has to say: